MyUnisoft/events/docs/class/dispatcher.md

 > The interval use to check on `transactions` state. <br/>
 > When a transaction related to an event is resolved, his state is update.
 According to this state, we can define if an event has been dealed through all related instances of `incomer`.

-### idleTime
+### checkDispatcherStateInterval

-> The interval use to determine how many time an instance of an `incomer` can be inactive. <br/>
+> Interval based on the pingInterval that is use to check on others Dispatcher state <br/>
-> ⚠️ Must strictly be greater than the pingInterval options.
+> If the Dispatcher that's lead is idle, dispatchers check to take the lead back on the idle instance.

 </details>